MetOffice/simulation-systems/source/Development/planning_your_change.rst

-**Who will SciTech review the change?** This is a useful consideration as not everyone who uses the repository has the knowledge or experience to review every PR that is being developed.
+**Who will SciTech review the change?** This is a useful consideration as not everyone who uses the repository has the knowledge or experience to review every change that is being developed.
 Get in touch with your SciTech reviewer early in the process as they will have valuable insights that can help to shape your change.